How to Start Reducing Your Expenses before you Retire

 Avoid the temptation to use a lump sum withdrawal from your retirement account to pay off high interest debt.
 The income taxes that will be due are often times significantly higher than the interest savings from this financial move.

 Strategically pay off your mortgage.
 In general, it is a wise financial move to time your mortgage payoff with your planned retirement.
-However, with interest rates at historically low levels this decision isn’t as easy for some people to make.
+However, with interest rates still at relatively low levels this decision isn’t as easy for some people to make.
 That being said, with housing expenses being one of the biggest household spending categories during retirement it can be quite beneficial to become mortgage debt-free.
+Another alternative to paying off a mortgage prior to retirement is to consider a reverse mortgage.

 Re-evaluate your insurance coverage.
 Some expenses such as long-term care and health insurance will remain necessary throughout your retirement years.
 However, other insurance needs may be reduced or eliminated once you retire.
 As retirement nears, obtain an objective assessment of your recommended life insurance coverage amounts.
 Ideally this assessment will be conducted by a financial professional who is not compensated for recommending one particular product versus another or holds a financial interest in you continuing to make premium payments.